marosolutions/marketing-ruby/README.md

    * `unique`: if true, gets unique records
    * `email`: gets Bounces for specific email
    * `uid`: gets Bounces for provided uid
-   * 'type`: if provided, should be either "soft", or "hard".
+   * `type`: if provided, should be either "soft", or "hard".
    * `per`: gets the specified number of records

  - ` get_unsubscribes(page,`